 Writers on Writing is our regular conversation with a writer or industry professional about the writing craft, industry insights, and their own practice.
-This week, we spoke to award-winning children’s author Belinda Murrell about her success in the writing for children industry, ahead of her upcoming course Online Feedback: Children’s Books.
+This week, we spoke to Belinda Murrell about trends in writing for children and how a passion for reading in childhood translates into storytelling as an adult.

 How do you keep coming up with new ideas for children’s books?
 Are you noticing changing trends in what children are responding to?

-Coming up with fresh ideas can be an on-going challenge.
+Coming up with fresh ideas can be an ongoing challenge.
 I get my ideas from all around me – travels, childhood memories, my own children and their escapades, family holidays, my pets and their antics, history, fairytales and mythology.
 For example, my middle grade time slip novels The Golden Tower and The Silver Sea were inspired by Italian fairytales and a family holiday in Tuscany a few years ago.
+My latest junior fiction series, The Daredevil Princess was inspired by my daughter, German fairytales and my adventures working as a stable girl on a gorgeous Bavarian farm.
 I always carry a notebook where I jot down ideas as they come to me.
-I am incredibly lucky because I have a long, working relationship with my publisher Zoe Walton at Penguin Random House (about 19 years now) so I can meet with her and discuss different concepts to decide which ones might work best, taking into consideration current trends and market conditions.
+I am incredibly lucky because I have a long, working relationship with my publishers at Penguin Random House (about 20 years now) so I can meet with them and discuss different concepts to decide which ones might work best, taking into consideration current trends and market conditions.

 You’ve won and been shortlisted for many awards; what makes your children’s books stand out?